AlbertHernandez/typescript-library-template/README.md

 </p>

 <p align="center">
-  Skeleton for new typescript libraries
+ This is a test Skeleton for new typescript libraries
 </p>

 ## Table of Contents